Why Do Skeletons Have Low Self-Esteem?

 Humans have a long history of anthropomorphizing objects and symbols, attributing human feelings and emotions to them.
 In the case of skeletons, it’s possible that we project our fears and insecurities onto them.
 The fear of death, decay, and the unknown, coupled with our anxieties about self-worth, might be channeled into the depiction of skeletons as creatures with low self-esteem.

-READ MORE How to Build Self Esteem After Being Rejected
+READ MORE How to Build Your Self Esteem after a Breakup?

 The Mirror to Our Mortality